MLPulse/rag-pipeline-project/README.md

 ## Description

-This repository contains a pipeline for answering queries over PDF documents using embeddings.
-The project utilizes Ollama for embedding generation, LangChain for retrieval, SQLite for embedding storage, and a locally hosted Command-R LLM for response generation.
-The project is designed to facilitate efficient query-answering over large PDF documents.
+This project provides a pipeline for answering queries over PDF documents using embeddings.
+The project uses SentenceTransformers for embedding generation, LangChain for prompt creation, SQLite for storage, and a locally hosted Command-R LLM for response generation.
+This solution is ideal for small-scale data sets and prototypes

 ## Folder Structure and Modules